 This award recognizes the essence of our industry and technology.
 It’s given to someone who has made a significant technical contribution to the communications and/or technology sectors, or whose innovation sense and ideas are helping shape amazing new directions for others to follow.

-This award was created specifically to recognize the contributions of men in advancing women's engagement and leadership in the digital economy.
+This award was created specifically to recognize the contributions of men and women in advancing women's engagement and leadership in the digital economy.
 These recipients demonstrate their belief in the principle that diverse organizations are better run, more successful and more innovative than homogeneous ones through personal action and advocacy.
 They are active sponsors, mentors and promoters of gender equality.
 Within their organizations they set policy and processes to maximize the contributions and influence of women in their workforce and across the whole Canadian economy.

 They have the courage to go it alone, as a start-up or in the corporate world.
 Recipients of the LEA for Entrepreneur have blazed new trails or built the equivalent of a better mousetrap in technology, communications, social media or gaming.
 They’ve broken away from the pack to find their own version of success, contributing to our industry in new and definitive ways.